Xilinx/xup_vitis_network_example/README.md

 Open an issue with as much details as you can.
 Please, use the [issue template](https://github.com/Xilinx/xup_vitis_network_example/issues/new?assignees=&labels=&template=vnx-issue-template.md&title=) and fill in the appropriate fields.

+### How do I get a UltraScale+ Integrated 100G Ethernet Subsystem license?

+You can generate a free of charge license following [these steps](https://github.com/Xilinx/open-nic-shell#cmac-license).

+### Where can I get more information?

+Each subdirectory contains more information.
+If you do not find the necessary information, please check the [closed](https://github.com/Xilinx/xup_vitis_network_example/issues?q=is%3Aissue+is%3Aclosed) and [open](https://github.com/Xilinx/xup_vitis_network_example/issues) issues.
+You can always [open a new issue](https://github.com/Xilinx/xup_vitis_network_example/issues/new/choose) to request information.

-### Alveo card connected to a 100G capable switch/NIC is not getting link.
+### Why is my Alveo card connected to a 100G capable switch/NIC not getting link?

 This design does **NOT** support **FEC neither auto-negotiation** by default.
 Therefore, make sure that your network equipment has these capabilities disabled.
 Please, refer to your network equipment manual to accomplish this.